krist00fer/qsec/README.md

 ## The Winner

-The project with the most points wins (25 is max).
+The project with the most points wins (25 is max)

 ## Take Away